CustomEnv/dyatel/docs/source/index.md

 ## Documentation and Examples
-Explore the full documentation to learn more about advanced features, configurations, and best practices for using Dyatel Wrapper.
+Explore the full documentation to learn more about advanced features, configurations, and best practices for using Mops.

 ## Contributing

-Dyatel Wrapper is an open-source project, and we welcome contributions from the community.
+Mops is an open-source project, and we welcome contributions from the community.
 If you'd like to contribute, please open an pull request from your fork

 ## License

-Dyatel Wrapper is licensed under the Apache License.
-See the [LICENSE](https://github.com/CustomEnv/dyatel/blob/master/LICENSE) file for more details.
+Mops is licensed under the Apache License.
+See the [LICENSE](https://github.com/CustomEnv/mops/blob/master/LICENSE) file for more details.

 ## Support

-If you encounter any issues or have questions, please feel free to reach out via our [GitHub Issues](https://github.com/CustomEnv/dyatel/issues) page.
+If you encounter any issues or have questions, please feel free to reach out via our [GitHub Issues](https://github.com/CustomEnv/mops/issues) page.

-Thank you for choosing Dyatel Wrapper for your automation needs!
+Thank you for choosing Mops for your automation needs!

 ```{include} toc.md